-There is always debate regarding coconut flour vs almond flour.
-Both are gluten free, both are grain free and both are used heavily in low carb and Paleo cooking.
+There is always a debate regarding coconut flour vs almond flour.
+Both are gluten-free, both are grain free and both are used heavily in low carb and Paleo cooking.

 UPDATE :: I have just added a brand new category for coconut flour recipes OR recipes where I give a coconut flour conversion.
-Take a look.
+You can see them HERE.

 A Note On Other Low-Carb Flours